iconmaster5326/YGOJSON/README.md

 * `sealedProducts`: Sealed products are things like booster boxes, tins, and other things that consist of a mix of packs.
 * `distributions`: Pack odds information for sets.
 You can use this to figure out how to make random packs of sets accurately.

-The data is regenerated every *TODO* from our primary sources.
+The data is regenerated from our sources every day at midnight.
 So if you don't see the latest new cards in the database yet, wait a bit!

 # Generating the Database